ajax4sec/ajax4sec.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I obtained my B.E. degree of Information Security from <a href="http://en.hit.edu.cn/">Harbin Institute of Technology (HIT)</a> in 2012.<br> And during college, I was exchanged to <a href="http://en.fcu.edu.tw/"> Feng Chia University </a> in 2010.<br>
+I obtained my B.E. degree of Information Security from <a href="http://en.hit.edu.cn/">Harbin Institute of Technology (HIT)</a> in 2012.
+And during college, I was exchanged to <a href="http://en.fcu.edu.tw/"> Feng Chia University </a> in 2010.
-I obtained my Ph.D. degree of Computer Applications Technology from the <a href="http://tca.iscas.ac.cn/"> TCA </a> lab, at <a href="http://english.is.cas.cn/"> Institute of Software Chinese Academy of Sciences (ISCAS) </a> in 2012-2018, co-advised by Professor <a href="https://dblp.org/pers/hd/s/Su:Purui"> Purui Su </a> and Professor <a href="https://dblp.uni-trier.de/pers/hd/f/Feng:Dengguo"> Dengguo Feng </a>.<br>\
-After, I worked as a Postdoc at the <a href="https://plato.ist.psu.edu/">Software Systems Security</a> lab headed by Professor <a href="https://faculty.ist.psu.edu/wu/">Dinghao Wu</a> in The Pennsylvania State University (PSU) in 2018-2019.
+I obtained my Ph.D. degree of Computer Applications Technology from the <a href="http://tca.iscas.ac.cn/"> TCA </a> lab at <a href="http://english.is.cas.cn/"> Institute of Software Chinese Academy of Sciences (ISCAS) </a> in 2012-2018, was co-advised by Professor <a href="https://dblp.org/pers/hd/s/Su:Purui"> Purui Su </a> and Professor <a href="https://dblp.uni-trier.de/pers/hd/f/Feng:Dengguo"> Dengguo Feng </a>.
+After, I worked as a Postdoc at the <a href="https://plato.ist.psu.edu/">Software Systems Security</a> lab headed by Professor <a href="https://faculty.ist.psu.edu/wu/">Dinghao Wu</a> in The Pennsylvania State University (PSU) in 2018-2019.<br>

 <p>
 My research interests focus on <b> software security</b>, including <b>program analysis</b>, <b>vulnerability analysis</b> and <b>malware detection</b>.
-The methods involve taint analysis, symbolic execution, fuzzing and reverse engineering.
 I am now working on fuzzing, program analysis and vulnerability exploitation.
 There are several projects including:
 </p>
 <div>
 <ul>